- Life at Avila

 - Fostering awareness, appreciation, and understanding of different cultures

 - Advancing the needs of different cultural groups on campus

 - And Providing programs and events for social, cultural, and educational exchange

-We lead, inspire, and mentor ladies to embrace their power, purpose, and value.
-To create long lasting relationships and empower women to live the lives they love.
+We lead, inspire, and mentor Avila students to embrace their power, purpose, and value.
+To create long lasting relationships and empower them to live the lives they love.
 We will ignite their passion and come together to build a strong fellowship in our community.

 Residence Hall Association

 Advisor Daniel Capp